MattHodge/matthodge.github.io/_posts/2020-10-19-vscode-second-brain.md

 To make sure I could make notes or add to do's when I was on the go, I needed a way to work with the markdown documents on my iPhone.

-[1Writer](https://1writerapp.com/) was the app I choose:
+[1Writer](https://1writerapp.com/) was the app I chose:

 - Wikilinks, including creating new notes from them if they don't exist works
 - It has a shortcut bar with lots of most the actions when working with markdown
-- It supports syncing using iCloud or Dropbox, allowing to edit on my laptop or phone
+- It supports syncing using iCloud or Dropbox, allowing me to edit on my laptop or phone
 - It's possible to automate using [iOS URL Scheme](https://1writerapp.com/docs/urlscheme) and even [Javascript](https://1writerapp.com/docs/js)
 - It has a clean and simple editing and preview view with several customization options

 ![](../images/posts/2020-10-19-vscode-second-brain/20201120063902.png)

-## 🗣 High Level Workflow

-My workflow on using this system is fairly simple:

-- When I read or learn something I summarize it in 1 or 2 paragraphs and create a note
-- I have a think about other topics and try and relate it to other ideas I've taken notes about
-- When I have meetings or technical discussions, I offer to be the note taker.
-At breaks in the flow of the discussion i'll read my summary to the people in the meeting to see I summarized correctly
-- I spend a few times a week going through notes, tidying them up and thinking about what I wrote down.
-I try and link it to other topics or ideas, or write down new ideas
-- Every time I think of something when I am away from my laptop, I add it to  my `todo.md` or `inbox.md` (ideas / thoughts).
-I think go and process these lists at the start of each day

 ## 🤔 Impact

-I've noticed several positive things in my first few weeks of using this system.
+I've already noticed several positive things in my first few weeks of using this system.

-- I am able to very quickly pull up information from previous discussions, or find documents I have read based on the references I am making.
+- I am able to very quickly refer back to information from previous discussions, or find documents I have read based on the references I am making.
 I just do a search VSCode and can pull up the relevant information.
 I deal with a lot of documents, and this saving me a lot of minutes each day.
 - My stress levels feel lower, as I am not constantly thinking about all the things I have to do.
 I know that it is safely stored and I can find it easily.
 - I've always considered myself as "not great" at coming up with ideas or visions for the future of what we should do or build at work.
 I've had 2 cases in the last few weeks where I've had an "AHA!" moment just randomly.
-I am not sure if it is because my brain is clear, or because the complex information is laid out in a way that is easier for me to comprehend, but so far this seems to be improving.
+I am not sure if it is because my brain is clearer, or because the complex information is laid out in a way that is easier for me to comprehend, but so far this seems to be improving.
 - I am reading less articles or blogs due the barrier of entry of forcing myself to make notes about them.
 I'm not sure if this is a bad or a good thing just yet.
 - This blog post was actually written based on a note I was taking to track all my VSCode extensions and what they did.
-It's handy being able to spin my thoughts easily out into blog posts.
+It's handy being able to spin my thoughts easily out into blog posts to share.

 ## Conclusion

 So far my experiment with using VSCode as a *second brain* has been fairly successful.
-I can see myself sticking the workflow for a while and tweaking the workflow based on things I discover.
+I can see myself sticking the workflow for a while and tweaking the things based on things I discover along the way.

 The next thing I want to work on is a way to dictate notes to my Apple Watch when I am out on a bike ride and have them be inserted into my `inbox.md`.
 It's always the places that it's hard to take notes where you come up with the ideas. 🚿